 Entrepreneurs: David Hegarty

-Fixed is a mobile app that fights parking tickets by finding erroneous information in the ticket through their algorithm.
-In 2016 Lawgix, a SaaS Enabled Marketplace, acquired Fixed.
+Fixed is a mobile app that fights parking tickets and uses its algorithm to find erroneous information in the ticket.
+In 2016 Lawgix, a SaaS Enabled Marketplace acquired Fixed.

 Fixed can review multiple types of tickets for its customers, including speeding tickets, red light violations, and stop sign violations.
 The app is free but, a fee is charged if the ticket is successfully dismissed.